SDCG69/SDCG-V10/content/handbook/or-cun.md

 **Vagina –** Her vagina is the other area of her body, besides her clit that is super sensitive and feels incredible for her when it’s stimulated with your tongue or lips or finger or penis.
 Because the vagina is internal, it’s technically incorrect to say you eat her vagina.
 Your tongue has a chance to go super deep here.

 **Anus –** Her anus also possesses a lot of nerve endings and can be intensely pleasurable to have stimulated too if she’s into anilingus.
-I cover more about anal pleasures in the handbook on Anal Sex.

 Now let’s learn about her important internal anatomy…